Villain1nGlasses/HeroMarkdown/README.md

 etc.
 ```

-Now, open the Alien RPG Example Markdown file (https://github.com/slugnet/roll20/blob/main/AlienRPGMarkdown/Alien%20RPG%20Example%20Markdown) and copy/paste everything to the **"GM Notes"** section of the **"Markdown Handout"** **"Handout"** below the two lines that read:
+Now, open the HERO Example Markdown file (https://github.com/slugnet/roll20/blob/main/AlienRPGMarkdown/Alien%20RPG%20Example%20Markdown) and copy/paste everything to the **"GM Notes"** section of the **"Markdown Handout"** **"Handout"** below the two lines that read:
 ```
 [md]
 [css](-LxpMeYSNUYwZIVXxguT) <-- will not be this code, was replaced earlier